eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the relevant entities, maintain a registry and enable third party access to the registry information.
-The terms and conditions of entities to become registered are for each registrar to determine unless specified in e.g., sectoral rules.
+The terms and conditions of entities to become registered are for each registrar to determine unless specified in e.g., EU law or sectoral rules.

-#### 4.1.5.
-Qualified Electronic Attestation of Attributes Providers
+#### 4.1.5 Qualified Electronic Attestation of Attributes Providers

 Qualified EAA are provided by QTSPs.
-The general Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
+The IDAS Regulation Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
 QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with EUDI Wallets and potentially an interface towards Authentic Sources to verify attributes.
-QEAA Providers provide information or the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability to receive any information about the use of the attestations.
+QEAAs provide information or the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability for the QEAA Providers to receive any information about the use of the attestations.
 The terms and conditions of these services are for each QTSP to determine, beyond what is specified in the eIDAS Regulation.

-#### 4.1.6.
-Non-Qualified Electronic Attestation of Attributes Providers
+#### 4.1.6 Non-Qualified Electronic Attestation of Attributes Providers

 Non-qualified EAA can be provided by any Trust Service Provider.
 While they are supervised under eIDAS, it can be assumed that other legal or